4 Tips to Avoid Money Fights

 1. Talk it out.
 The best way to get on the same page with your spouse is communication.
-Sit down and discuss what you each want out of your lives and money.
+Plan a time to sit down and discuss what you each want out of your lives and money.
 Turn off the TV, put the kids to bed early, and have an open money conversation—nothing is off limits.
-If you want to go to the beach every weekend, say so (even if it’s unlikely to happen).
 The point is for both of you to speak honestly.

-When you know how your husband or wife thinks about money and what is important to them, it becomes much easier to make a plan for it.
+When you know how your spouse thinks about money and what is important to them, it becomes much easier to make a plan for it.

 2. Cooperate on goals.
 Do you want enough money in the emergency fund to cover six months of expenses, but your spouse wants to start investing before you get there?
 Finding out which one to pursue can be tricky.
 So who wins?
 The answer is both of you—through compromise.
 Find middle ground to agree on, such as agreeing to a five-month emergency fund or hosting a yard sale to round out that six-month fund.
 When you share your goals, it brings you closer as a couple.

 Whatever you and your spouse do to get on the same page with money, make sure there’s a lot of communication.
-The more you talk, the better you’ll understand each other and the quicker and easier you’ll reach your goals.
-That’s how you accomplish amazing things like getting out of debt, saving enough money for college and retirement, and going on super-awesome vacations as a family.
-When you get on the same page, you win—just like with tug-of-war.
+The more you talk, the better you’ll understand each other and the quicker you’ll reach your goals.
+That’s how you accomplish amazing things like getting out of debt, saving enough money for your kids’ college, and being able to live out your dream retirement.
+When you get on the same page, you win with money.

 Simplify your family spending by giving EveryDollar Plus a try!
 Stream transactions right from your bank so you never miss a single one.
 All new users get a free trial.